THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 There is but one Holy Spirit of God.
 The prophets of the new covenant are a continuation of the prophets of the Hebrews.
 They all speak by the same Spirit, the difference being that new-covenant people have been born again.
 No person ever was born again before Jesus rose from the dead because the Lord Jesus is the Firstborn from the dead.

-And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree; Boast not against the branches.
-But if thou boast, thou bearest not the root, but the root thee.
-(Romans 11:17,18)
+And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree,

 God has been dealing with the Gentiles for such a long period of time that we believe we are supporting the root.